sadiq5566/support-portal/README.md

 **Notes:**

-* `services/openai.ts` contains the client-side helper for calling your backend or the OpenAI API.
+* `services/openai.ts` contains the client-side helper for calling the OpenAI API.
 For production, do **not** expose a raw OpenAI key to the browser; proxy requests through a backend.

 ---